ckyle121/Read_Me_Generator/README.md

   * [Questions](#questions)

   ## Installation
+  Clone this repo
+  Install Node.js
-  Clone this repo; Install Node.js; Also install the modules file system and inquirer
+  Also install the modules file system and inquirer for Node.js

   ## Usage
   Use this app in projects to generate a README so others can know a little about your project.
 Use inquirer from your command line to answer questions about your project.